QiuhuaL/Lane-Finding-for-Self-Driving-Car-ND/P1_writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of the following steps:
+My pipeline consists the following steps:

 (1) Convert the original image into grayscale.
 Using solidYellowCurve.jpg as an example, the original image:
 ![alt text][image_orig]